 Both admission counselors and admission fellows conduct interviews and evaluate candidates.
-However, as most counselors will be scattered across the globe throughout the fall, visiting your high school and others in order to better learn about the background of our applicants, the majority of on-campus interviews will be conducted by the admission fellows.
+However, as most counselors will be traveling throughout the fall and visiting high schools to better learn about the background of our applicants, the majority of on-campus interviews will be conducted by the admission fellows.

-Though we highly encourage all prospective high school seniors to come in person to visit our gorgeous campus for an interview, due to the high volume of students wishing to interview as well as other obstacles such as distance and the typically hectic lifestyles of high school seniors, it is unfortunately impossible to meet the scheduling needs of every student.
+Though we encourage all prospective high school seniors to visit our gorgeous campus for an interview, it is not always possible to meet the scheduling needs of every student.
 Do not despair - again, the interview is not an application requirement.

-To see when an admission counselor may be in your area, please view our Admission Counselors on the Road page.
+Admission counselors offer interviews on the road if their schedule permits.
+See when an admission counselor will be in your area.
 We generally do not offer interviews within 150 miles of the College, preferring that students come see the campus first-hand and interview with an admission fellow.